Saindhabi17/SCRNA_repo/README.md

 1. First scoring the cells for cell cycle genes
 2. Then determining whether cell cycle is a major source of variation in our data set using PCA.

-SCTransform functions can also be used for normalization that will replace other functions single handedly

 ```R
 # Normalizing the counts
 # This normalization method is solely for the purpose of exploring the sources of variation in our data.